rebus-ink/ink-frontend/README.md

-# `ink-library` -- The front end service for Rebus Ink
+# `ink-frontend` -- The front end service for Rebus Ink

 ## Building